Solve ME/CFS Initiative Science & Discovery Program – For Researchers

 - MeetME Travel Awards to facilitate the participation of junior scientists and underrepresented groups in meetings and conferences focused on ME/CFS

-- The upcoming SMCI National ME/CFS Patient Registry, coming in 2018
+- The upcoming Solve M.E.
+National ME/CFS Patient Registry, coming in 2018

 - And the SolveCFS Biobank.

 The SolveCFS BioBank is an important pillar of our research infrastructure.
 This system is built on a foundation of standards including common data dictionaries, standard instruments and assessments.
 The SolveCFS BioBank is designed to allow investigators to share and collaborate.
 Patient information and samples have Global Unique Identifiers (GUIDs) so we can share and meet current privacy standards; GUIDs allow results generated on individuals to be linked to other discoveries on the same samples.
 The SolveCFS BioBank is a cost-effective and robust resource to investigate ME/CFS.

 We are also in the process of developing a national ME/CFS Patient Registry, that will incorporate Electronic Health Records and nationally-defined ME/CFS Common Data Elements.

 Learn more about the upcoming Solve M.E.
 National ME/CFS Patient Registry, the SolveCFS BioBank, and how to apply for access to information and samples, by contacting: